What is Multi-Tenancy in Cloud Computing?

-Performance: SaaS applications are at different places, and it affects the response time.
+SaaS applications are at different places, and it affects the response time.
 SaaS applications usually take longer to respond and are much slower than server applications.
 This slowness affects the overall performance of the systems and makes them less efficient.
 In the competitive and growing world of cloud computing, lack of performance pushes the cloud service providers down.
 It is significant for multi-tenancy cloud service providers to enhance their performance.

-Less Powerful: Many cloud services run on web 2.0, with new user interfaces and the latest templates, but they lack many essential features.
+Many cloud services run on web 2.0, with new user interfaces and the latest templates, but they lack many essential features.
 Without the necessary and adequate features, multi-tenancy cloud computing services can be a nuisance for clients.

-Noisy Neighbor Effect: If a tenant uses a lot of the computing resources, other tenants may suffer because of their low computing power.
+If a tenant uses a lot of the computing resources, other tenants may suffer because of their low computing power.
 However, this is a rare case and only happens if the cloud architecture and infrastructure are inappropriate.

-Interoperability: users remain restricted by their cloud service providers.
+Users remain restricted by their cloud service providers.
 Users can not go beyond the limitations set by the cloud service providers to optimize their systems.
 For example, users can not interact with other vendors and service providers and can’t even communicate with the local applications.

 This prohibits the users from optimizing their system by integrating with other service providers and local applications.
 Organizations can not even integrate with their existing systems like the on-premise data centers.

-Monitoring: constant monitoring is vital for cloud service providers to check if there is an issue in the multi-tenancy cloud system.
+Constant monitoring is vital for cloud service providers to check if there is an issue in the multi-tenancy cloud system.
 Multi-tenancy cloud systems require continuous monitoring, as computing resources get shared with many users simultaneously.
 If any problem arises, it must get solved immediately not to disturb the system’s efficiency.

 However, monitoring a multi-tenancy cloud system is very difficult as it is tough to find flaws in the system and adjust accordingly.

-Capacity Optimization: Before giving users access, database administrators must know which tenant to place on what network.
+Before giving users access, database administrators must know which tenant to place on what network.
 The tools applied should be modern and latest that offer the correct allocation of tenants.
 Capacity must get generated, or else the multi-tenancy cloud system will have increased costs.
 As the demands keep on changing, multi-tenancy cloud systems must keep on upgrading and providing sufficient capacity in the cloud system.